Chicago Famous Buildings: 16 Must See Structures

 An ideal sojourn outside of the city’s limits, Frank’s home and studio offer a unique perspective into the architectural genius who designed Fallingwater, the Guggenheim, and more.

 A powerful pioneer of the ‘Prairie style movement.
-Meanwhile his telltale horizontal lines, flat roofs, solid construction, and craftsmanship can be observed here at his studio.
+Meanwhile, his telltale horizontal lines, flat roofs, solid construction, and craftsmanship can be observed here at his studio.

+Constructed in 1889, these modest buildings served as incubators for an entirely new generation of architects.
 Today the style and interior obsessed can learn even more about Wright’s family life and groundbreaking career when they tour the property.

+Bean there, done that!
+Check one ‘Bean’ off your Chicago landmark map when you beeline it to Millenium Park.
 The mysterious silver orb art deco, which is actually titled ‘Cloud Gate’ has been gracing Chicagoans with its peaceful presence since 2004.

 Related Post: The 8 Best Chicago Museums You Can’t Miss